Ralf Rangnick: Early career

 Rangnick began his coaching career in the 1980s, first as player-coach at his hometown club Viktoria Backnang, then continuing on to play and coach at VfB Stuttgart II and TSV Lippoldsweiler.

 In 1988, he became the head coach at SC Korb, remaining for two seasons before returning to VfB Stuttgart for four seasons to manage the Under 19 team.
 In 1991, he won the U-19 Bundesliga (German: A-Junioren Bundesliga), the highest honor in German U-19 football.
-Rangnick then returned to first team management in 1995 with two seasons as head coach at SSV Reutlingen 05.
-He took the club to a fourth place finish in his first season.
+Rangnick then returned to first team management in 1995 with two seasons as head coach at Reutlingen 05.
+He took the club to a fourth-place finish in his first season.
 They began the following campaign strong, with the club in the midst of the promotion push by Christmas.
 However, Rangnick would not see the season to its finish as he was sought after by his former club Ulm in January 1997.
 Reutlingen were in fifth position when Rangnick left the club.

 His first match in charge of Ulm finished in a 2–0 loss to Greuther Fürth.
-Ulm were also positioned in the Regionalliga Süd, and although Rangnick could only manage a sixth-place position from the remainder of the 1996–97 season, they started the following season with a 3–1 win against Karlsruher SC II.
+Ulm were also positioned in the Regionalliga Süd, and although Rangnick could only manage a sixth-place position from the remainder of the 1996–97 season, they started the following season with a 3–1 win against Karlsruhe II.
 They won the Regionalliga Süd Championship in 1998.
 Rangnick adapted well to life in the 2.
 Bundesliga, and Ulm mounted a strong promotion push that led them to the Bundesliga for the first time in their history in 2000.

 During the winter break of his second season, he signed a deal to move to top flight VfB Stuttgart for the next season.
 This was supposed to remain secret until the end of the season, but in February it was leaked out into public knowledge.
 This caused an outcry, especially as the team began to lose ground in the table, and by the end of March, Rangnick resigned from the post prematurely and, on 3 May 1999, took control of Stuttgart for the club's final five matches.
-His final match was a 2–0 loss to SpVgg Unterhaching.
+His final match was a 2–0 loss to Unterhaching.